-I used the Adorable Theme by Pretty Darn Cute Designs.
+I used a Hello Darling theme.
 It is a pre-made WordPress template built on the Genesis Framework.
 I had Deana Garretson with Domestic Chicky, implement it for me.
 She is fantastic, and is always available to help with questions, updates, etc. I had originally started the blog on Blogger and she converted the site to WordPress, which in my opinion is a much better platform.
 I would recommend starting with WordPress from the beginning, because migrating from a blogspot site to wordpress is a huge pain and you can lose content.
 But thanks to Deana, that didn’t happen to me!
 She was also able to save all of my pins from Pinterest!

 Set up Google Analytics

 Set up Feedburner